jillesvangurp/inbot-utils/README.md

 We welcome pullrequests but please respect that this is a small project and that we use it in production and can't change everything at will.
 That being said, we love your feedback, suggestions, and pull requests.
 All this means is that we want to keep things stable, simple, and backwards compatible unless there is a good reason otherwise.

 Given the nature of this project and the license, we fully understand if people want to just grab some of the code and copy it over.
 The license allows this and we don't mind it if you do this at all.
 However, if doing, so, please retain a comment acknowledging our copyright and the license.
-Also, drop us a mention [@inbotapp](https://twitter.com/inbotapp).

 # Changelog
+- 1.28
+  - Add some helpers for creating and verifying JWT tokens and dealing with elliptic curve key pairs
+- 1.27
+  - ReinitializingReference now implements Supplier
 - 1.26
   - Add EnumUtils with some nice helper methods
 - 1.25